psss/did/docs/questions.rst

         how: fmf
         url: https://src.fedoraproject.org/tests/shell.git
         filter: "tier: 1"

-Split metadata to more files
+    execute:
+        how: tmt

+Multiple Tests
 ------------------------------------------------------------------

-In this migration of STI is created L2 metadata (plan) and each original test is stored in separate L1 metadata file (test).
-This approach allows setup of different environment variables and required packages for each test.
+In this migration of STI a single plan (L2 metadata) is created and each original test is stored in a separate L1 metadata file (test).
+This approach allows the setup of different environment variables and required packages for each test.

 STI example::